 - Step 7: Add the crumbled cornbread to the pot and stir to combine.

-- Step 8: Pour into two greased 8x11" casserole dish and bake in a preheated oven for 30 minutes.
+- Step 8: Pour into two greased 8x11" casserole dish or baking dish and bake in a preheated oven for 30 minutes or until golden brown.

 - Step 9: Remove and allow to sit for about 15-20 minutes before serving.